ADAH-EviDENce/evidence/README.md

 ### Change initial user

-The initial user in the frontend is called `demo` can be renamed by setting the `FRONTEND_USER` environment variable before running `docker-compose up`.
+The initial user in the frontend can be renamed by setting the `FRONTEND_USER` environment variable before running `docker-compose up`.

 For example to have `myinitialusername` as user.